Bill Schmitz

 Bill Schmitz (March 30, 1954 – August 26, 2013) was an American football coach.
 He served as head football coach at the United States Coast Guard Academy from 1993 to 1996 and Austin Peay State University from 1997 to 2002, compiling a career college football record of 39–65.

 Coaching career

 Schmitz served as the quarterbacks and receivers coach of the London Monarchs in the World League of American Football for the 1992 season.

 Head coaching record

+Death

+Schmitz died August 26, 2013 after he jumped from the Sunshine Skyway Bridge.